 Snooze or Lose: High School Start Times and Academic Achievement

-Many U.S. high schools start classes before 8:00 A.M., yet research on circadian rhythms suggests that students' biological clocks shift to later in the day as they enter adolescence.
-Some school districts have moved to later start times for high schools based on the prospect that this would increase students' sleep and academic achievement.
-This paper examines the effect of high school start times on student learning.
-We use longitudinal data from the Child Development Supplement to the Panel Study of Income Dynamics (PSID-CDS) to conduct the first study of this relationship using a nationally-representative sample of students.
-We also use the CDS time diaries to explore the effects of high school start times on students' time allocation.
+Many U.S. high schools start classes before 8:00 A.M., yet sleep science suggests that students’ circadian rhythms shift to later in the day as they enter adolescence.
+Some school districts have moved to later start times for high schools based on the prospect that this would increase students’ sleep and academic achievement.
+This paper examines the effect of high school start time on student learning using a nationally-representative sample of students.
+We also use time diaries to examine the effects of start time on students’ time allocation in order to fully explore the mechanisms through which changing start time affects learning.
 Results indicate that female students who attend schools with later start times get more sleep and score higher on reading tests.
 Male students do not get more sleep when their schools start later and their test scores do not change.

 Keywords: academic achievement, school start times, sleep, time allocation